Disaster: Unrelated to natural hazards

 Airplane crashes and terrorist attacks are examples of man-made disasters: they kill and injure people, destroy and damage property, and cause pollution.
 The pictured example is the September 11 attacks in 2001 at the World Trade Center in New York City.

 Human-made disasters are serious harmful events caused by human actions and social processes.
 Technological hazards also fall into this category.
 That is because they result in human-instigated disasters.
 Human-made hazards are sometimes called anthropogenic hazards.
 Examples include criminality, social unrest, crowd crushes, fires, transport accidents, industrial accidents, power outages, oil spills, terrorist attacks, and nuclear explosions/nuclear radiation.
 Catastrophic climate change, nuclear war, and bioterrorism also fall into this category.

 Climate change and environmental degradation are sometimes called socio-natural hazards.
 These are hazards involving a combination of both natural and human factors.
 All disasters can be regarded as human-made, because of failure to introduce the right emergency management measures.

 Famines may be caused locally by drought, flood, fire or pestilence.
-In modern times there is plenty of food globally.
-Long-lasting local shortages are generally due to government mismanagement, violent conflict, or an economic system that does not distribute food where needed.
+Long-lasting local shortages, especially during the modern era, are generally due to government mismanagement, violent conflict, or an economic system that does not distribute food where needed.